almto3/MyQueue/README.md

 Check out the [design doc](https://github.com/qirh/MyQueue/blob/master/MyQueue.pdf) for a light read and download the [apk](https://github.com/qirh/MyQueue/blob/master/app-debug.apk).

 ## Summary
-### Requirements
-  * Android phone with at least android 4.0 should run fine.
-App is compiled with a target apk for android 6.0.
-  * Active internet connection.
-  * Valid email address.
+**Requirement:** Android phone with at least android 4.0.
+Active internet connection.
+Valid email address.

-### The problems
+### El problema
   1. It is hard to search for a Movie/TV show in multiple streaming services at the time.
 You'd have to log in to each service to search.
   1. Some streaming services like Netflix restrict searching for only subscribed users.
   1. These services do not provide the ability to Queue/Favorites/Watchlist media items do not exist not in their platforms